biolink/biolink-model/docs/TranslatorMinimal.md

  * [composed primarily of](composed_primarily_of.md) - x composed_primarily_of_y if:more than half of the mass of x is made from parts of y.
  * [condition associated with gene](condition_associated_with_gene.md) - holds between a gene and a disease or phenotypic feature that may be influenced, contribute to, or be correlated with the gene or its alleles/products
  * [context qualifier](context_qualifier.md) - Restricts the setting/context/location where the core concept (or qualified core concept) resides or occurs.
- * [contributes to](contributes_to.md) - holds between two entities where the occurrence, existence, or activity of one causes or contributes to the occurrence or generation of the other
+ * [contributes to](contributes_to.md) - holds between two entities where the occurrence, existence, or activity of one contributes to the occurrence or generation of the other
  * [contribution from](contribution_from.md)
  * [correlated with](correlated_with.md) - A relationship that holds between two concepts represented by variables for which a statistical dependence is  demonstrated using a correlation analysis method.
  * [decreases response to](decreases_response_to.md) - holds between two chemical entities where the action or effect of one decreases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other